How Trump and Clinton debated foreign policy

 Who's hacking who?

-During a section on cybersecurity, Trump questioned whether Russia was responsible for a series of cyberattacks on election systems in the US and on the Democratic National Committee (that's the conclusion that US officials and lawmakers reached, but the Obama administration has not publicly said that.)
+During a section on cybersecurity, Trump questioned whether Russia was responsible for a series of cyberattacks on election systems in the United States and on the Democratic National Committee (that's the conclusion that many US officials and lawmakers reached, but the Obama administration has not publicly said so.)

 "She says, 'Russia, Russia, Russia,' " Trump said.
 "It could be China.
 You don't know who broke into the DNC."